bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-01-31-newsletter.md

   The proposed rules for [v3 transaction relay][topic v3 transaction
   relay] only allow an unconfirmed v3 parent to have a single child transaction in the mempool.
-Because neither transaction can have any either ancestors or dependents in the mempool, applying the existing RBF rules to replacements of a v3 child is easy and Zhao has [implemented it][zhao kindredimpl].
+Because neither transaction can have any other ancestors or dependents in the mempool, applying the existing RBF rules to replacements of a v3 child is easy and Zhao has [implemented it][zhao kindredimpl].
 If, as described in [last week's newsletter][news286